alguadam/AzurePoliciesLab/README.md

 Install-Module Az -Force
 ```

+### Git

+You will need Git to work with your Github / Azure Repo.
+You can install Git at [https://git-scm.com/downloads](https://git-scm.com/downloads)

 ### IDE (Visual Studio Code)

 You will need a IDE to let you work with an Azure DevOps or GitHub Repository and ARM Templates.
 We recommend that you use [Visual Studio Code](https://code.visualstudio.com/) for this lab with at least the following extensions installed: